 Are Pregnant Women at Risk for COVID-19?

-The main COVID-19 symptoms include fever, cough, and shortness of breath.
 COVID-19 also can lead to more severe illnesses, like pneumonia.

 Can Pregnant Women Pass COVID-19 to Their Babies?

-COVID-19 spreads between people in close contact through droplets.
+COVID-19 spreads between people in close contact through respiratory droplets.
 When an infected person coughs, sneezes, or talks, they release droplets that can land in an uninfected person’s nose, mouth, or eyes.
 It also may spread if an uninfected person touches an infected surface and then touches his or her nose, mouth, or eyes.

 There also is no conclusive evidence that the virus can pass through amniotic fluid or breast milk.

 How Can Pregnant Women Prevent Infection?